tinuzz/taggert/README.md

 The idea behind Taggert is fairly simple:
 * Select a directory containing image files that you want to geo-tag
-* Select a location on the map by setting a marker
+* For tagging manually: select a location on the map by setting a marker
+* For bulk-tagging: Load GPS tracks from one or more GPX files
 * Select one ore more images in the list
-* Click a button to add the marker's location to the selected images
+* Click a button to add the marker's location or a matching location from the GPS track to the selected images
 * Save your changes

 Features
 --------

+* Geo-tagging manually and with the help of GPS tracks from GPX files
 * Offers different free maps to work on, like different Openstreetmap maps, MapQuest maps and satellite images and maps-for-free
 * Shows a preview of selected images, so you know what you're doing